quality-liquid/cupid_code/Documentation/Design/HighLevel/tyson-temporary.md

 Much of our decided security measures are the same or similar to those of the previous team as our proposed changes and features still bring about many of the same  security risks to be mitigated.
 Though some of the sections were consolidated so as not to repeat information.

 ### Location Privacy
-* Dater location will only be able to be accessed when necessary, necessary defined below as:
+* Dater location will only be accessed in the following circumstances:
     * When a Dater creates a job for a Cupid, the Dater can pick for their location to be shared, or they can pick a location where the Cupid will meet them/drop off the item or perform the requested action.
     * A Dater cancelling the job will revoke the live location permission for the Cupid who had accepted the job.
     * Managers will be able to see general locations for Daters, the closest city to the Dater.